Here’s a great addition to your outdoor space. Why not turn an ordinary wine barrel into both a functional and decorative outdoor sink?

 I placed a screw above and below each wood stave that was being removed.
 I did this process for both the door access and the opening to bring in and remove water at the bottom.

-For the opening for the water access and drain, I didn’t care about the wood that would be removed, so I just used a drill to make a pilot hole for the jigsaw to make the cuts.
+For the opening for the water access and drain of the outdoor sink, I didn’t care about the wood that would be removed, so I just used a drill to make a pilot hole for the jigsaw to make the cuts.
 I did however want to save the door pieces, so the hand saw gave me a clean finish.

 I used the top and bottom of two of the metal rings to create a clean straight line.
 Determine the size of your door.
 Remember that the barrel consists of vertical strips of wood that can vary slightly in width.
 Before you cut, locate the ends of the staves at the beginning and end of your opening.

-If you want to have a door versus just an opening, save the wood staves.
+If you want to have an outdoor sink door versus just an opening, save the wood staves.

 Once the two cuts for the door opening are made, be sure to mark the boards so you know the order that they should be reassembled.